 Ladyman & Ross's Case Against Analytic Metaphysics

-Sometimes Ladyman and Ross's (who are self-described “ontic structural realists”) main criticisms of analytic metaphysics seem a little rhetorical – at least as they stand.
+Sometimes James Ladyman and Don Ross's (who are self-described “ontic structural realists”) main criticisms of analytic metaphysics seem a little rhetorical – at least as they stand.
 For example, in their book Everything Must Go: Metaphysics Naturalized, they argue/state:

 i) That metaphysics "contributes nothing to human knowledge”.